This example shows how to obtain the data from a GPS device connected to PX4 flight controller, using UAV Toolbox Support Package for PX4 Autopilots.

 2. Connect the micro-SD card to the host computer using a micro-SD card reader.

-3. Edit the file rc.txt present in the etc folder, to add the following line:
+3. Edit the file rc.txt present in the etc folder, update the gps start command.

-Note: If you do not have the GPS device, add the following line instead:
+Note: For testing purpose, if you do not have the GPS device, add the following line instead:

 gps start -f